Non-citizens (Latvia): Naturalisation

 Non-citizens may naturalize provided that they have been permanent residents of Latvia for at least 5 years, demonstrate Latvian language competency, correctly answer questions regarding Latvia's Constitution and history—including that it was occupied by the Soviet Union (a question debated in Latvian Russian press) and know the words to the Latvian national anthem.
-Former members of foreign military, people convicted of propagating fascist or communist ideas or inciting ethnic hatred, and individuals considered hostile to the Republic of Latvia cannot be granted citizenship.
+Former members of foreign military (like the Soviet Army), people convicted of propagating fascist or communist ideas or inciting ethnic hatred, and individuals considered hostile to the Republic of Latvia cannot be granted citizenship.
 The government can refuse naturalisation to individuals who have fulfilled requirements if they are found to be disloyal.
 This was challenged by Petropavlovskis v.
 Latvia at the European Court of Human Rights, but in 2015 the court unanimously decided that such refusals are legal.

 As of June 30, 2010, 134,039 people have been naturalized, mostly former non-citizens.
 The naturalization rate reached its height over 2004–2006, peaking in 2005 (19 169 naturalized), and has fallen off substantially since then across all ethnic categories (2080 naturalized in 2009).

 A survey conducted and published in 2003 by the Naturalization Board indicated that categories of non-citizen most likely to naturalize were: socially active, aged 25 to 50, female, completed higher education, employees in local or national government, and anyone living in Riga and its environs.
 The factors cited as to why people have not pursued citizenship were: